Tourists

 In European countries, road deaths are lower and firearms deaths are much lower; but even for Europeans, being the victim of a terror attack remains far less likely than being the victim of a road accident or being murdered.

-So in spite of the alarmist warnings about Paris, there can only be one answer to the question "Is it safe to visit France" and that is a resounding YES.
+So in spite of the alarmist warnings, there can only be one answer to the question "Is it safe to visit France" and that is a resounding YES.
 France is safe, and Paris is one of the safer "world cities".
 And unless some massive international terror campaign should break out in the coming weeks and months, France will remain a safe place to visit.
 It is very important to see things in perspective – something that is increasingly difficult to do in the age of fake news, viral tweets and clickbait clips.

 Tourist scams.